Quan Nguyen

 As a programmer, I really like creating automated programs and plenty there, it looks magic.

-Not long ago, I worked with Tekoda team (not Tokuda :D), to build an application called Àừnhỏ.com
+Not long ago, I worked with Tekoda team (not Tokuda :D), to build an application called Àừnhỏ.com.
+The application

 I built backend app and whenever I finished coding for any task, and all had to perform the step below to deploy my code on docker hub.

-Finally, push my image on my docker hub using
+- Finally, push my image on my docker hub using - docker push

 So, I look to CICD as a savior for my problem as a clever way from now.